Interpreting Black-box Machine Learning Models for High Dimensional Datasets

 \section{Conclusion}

-In this paper, we proposed an efficient technique to improve interpretability of complex black-box models trained on high dimensional datasets.
-We found that embedding very high dimensional datasets~(e.g., gene expression and UJIndoorLoc) into 5 $\approx$ 7\% embedding space help improve classification accuracy as it is less likely to lose essential information to correctly classify the data points.
-However, higher dimensionality tends to bring more noise than information, complicating the classification task.
-In case of comparatively smaller dimensional datasets~(e.g., health advice and forest cover type), embedding them into fewer dimensions tend to lose essential information, resulting in performance degradation.
-For example, having it is projected into 45 $\approx$ 55\% embedding dimensions, the model accuracy tends to improve.

-Our model surrogation strategy is equivalent to knowledge distillation process of creating simpler models.
-However, instead of training the \emph{student} model on \emph{teacher's} predictions, we transferred the learned knowledge about top-k features to a student and minimizing an objective function.
-On the other hand, the more trainable parameters are in a black-box model, the bigger the size of the model would be, making it not suitable for deploying in resource-constrained devices~(e.g., IoT devices having limited memory and low computing power).
-Inferencing time of such a large model increases and end up with poor response times due to network latency even when deployed in a cloud computing infrastructure, which is unacceptable in many real-time applications.
-Therefore, our model surrogation strategy would help create simpler and lighter models and improving interpretability in such a situation.
+In this paper, we proposed an efficient technique to improve the interpretability of complex black-box models trained on high-dimensional datasets.
+Our model surrogation strategy is equivalent to the knowledge distillation process for creating a simpler model.
+However, instead of training the \emph{student} model on \emph{teacher's} predictions, we transferred learned knowledge ~(e.g., top-k or globally most and least important features) to a student and optimize an objective function.
+Further, the more trainable parameters are in a black-box model, the bigger the size of a model would be.
+This makes the deployment infeasible for such a large model in resource-constrained devices\footnote{e.g., IoT devices having limited memory and low computing power.}.
+Further, the inferencing time of large models increases and ends up with poor response times due to network latency even when deployed in a cloud infrastructure, which is unacceptable in many real-time applications.
+We hope our model surrogation strategy would help create simpler and lighter models and improve interpretability in such a situation.

-Further, we would argue that depending on complexity of the modelling tasks, a surrogate model may not be able to fully capture the behaviour of a complex black-box models.
-Consequently, it may lead users to wrong conclusions -- especially if the knowledge distillation process is not properly evaluated and validated.
-In the future, we want to focus on other model compression techniques such as quantization~(i.e., reducing numerical precision of a model parameters or weights) and pruning~(e.g., removing parameters or weights that contribute least to overall accuracy).
+Depending on the complexity of the modelling tasks, a surrogate model may not be able to fully capture a complex black-box model.
+Consequently, it may lead users to recommend wrong conclusions~(e.g., in healthcare) -- especially if the knowledge distillation process is not properly evaluated and validated.
+In the future, we want to focus on other model compression techniques such as quantization~(i.e., reducing numerical precision of model parameters or weights) and pruning~(e.g., removing less important parameters or weights).